Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland. Today it’s a thriving city with over a million citizens.

 Not sure where to start looking?
 Check out these top hotels for a Hiroshima layover:

-- Daiwa Roynet Hotel Hiroshima: Located in the city’s commercial district, this budget-friendly 3-star hotel offers spacious rooms with simple modern style.
+• Daiwa Roynet Hotel Hiroshima is a budget-friendly 3-star hotel located in the city’s commercial district.
+The hotel offers spacious rooms with simple modern style.
 Peace Memorial Park is less than 10 minutes away by foot.

-- Hotel Granvia Hiroshima: A well-priced hotel conveniently connected directly to Hiroshima Station.
-Rooms are modern and quite large by usual Japanese standards.
-Six on-site restaurants and a massage service shoot this property well above its 3-star rating.
+• Hotel Granvia Hiroshima is a well-priced hotel conveniently connected to Hiroshima Station.
+Rooms are modern and large by Japanese standards.
+Six on-site restaurants and a massage service shoot the property above its 3-star rating.

-- Rihga Royal Hotel Hiroshima: A contemporary mid-range hotel featuring rooms that are gargantuan compared to most in other major Japanese cities.
-For sightseeing, it doesn’t get much better than this as many of the top attractions lie within a short 5- to 10-minute walk.
+• Rihga Royal Hotel Hiroshima is a contemporary mid-range hotel in the heart of the city.
+Its rooms are gargantuan compared to most in other major Japanese cities.
+For sightseeing, it doesn’t get much better than this.
+Many of the top attractions lie within a short 5- to 10-minute walk.

-- Candeo Hotels Hiroshima Hatchobori: In a city surprisingly short on high-end luxury, this lovely brand-new 4-star hotel fills the void.
-Rooms and spacious and modern, but its the hotel’s relaxing & atmospheric onsen that really kicks this place up a notch.
+• Candeo Hotels Hiroshima Hatchobori is a lovely brand-new 4-star hotel.
+It fills the void in a city surprisingly short on high-end luxury.
+Rooms and spacious and modern, but its the hotel’s relaxing & atmospheric onsen that kicks it up a notch.